ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 To give a little more context, consider the following:

-**Potential candidate**: "When does the 'Export' button appear on the Sales Report screen?"
+**Potential candidate**: "When does the 'Export' button appear on the 'Sales Report' screen?"
 - Variables: Admin rights (Y/N), Data exists (Y/N), Feature enabled (Y/N)
 - Clear binary outcomes, affects user workflow